 Organizations that are compliant with privacy regulations typically provide solid technical and physical security safeguards that help ensure the integrity and availability of their data, including the ability to detect and prevent any unauthorized access of that data.
 Businesses should constantly assess and update their IT measures to remain compliant and tackle any new threats, and data sharing must have its own set of controls and procedures.

-5. Formulating an Incident Response Plan
+5. Formulating an incident response plan

 Even companies that fully adhere to data privacy regulations aren’t 100% secure.
 As data protection technologies evolve, so do cyberattack schemes.
 Organizations can mitigate the damage of an intrusion by having an effective data breach response strategy and an escalation plan.
 Employees who are responsible for this response should get trained on every aspect of these plans and how to use escalation channels.
 Corrective actions identified by the response process should be implemented and documented as preventive measures against future breaches.